curl/everything-curl/building-tls.md

     ./configure --with-darwinssl --without-ssl

-(darwinssl is an alternative name for Secure Transport) configure will detect Secure Transport in its default path by default.
+(DarwinSSL is an alternative name for Secure Transport) configure will detect Secure Transport in its default path by default.
 You can optionally point configure to a custom install path prefix where it can find
-darwinssl:
+DarwinSSL:

     ./configure --with-darwinssl=/home/user/installed/darwinssl --without-ssl

-### schannel
+### Schannel

     ./configure --with-winssl --without-ssl

-(winssl is an alternative name for schannel) configure will detect schannel in its default path by default.
+(WinSSL is an alternative name for Schannel) configure will detect Schannel in its default path by default.
 You can optionally point configure to a custom install path prefix where it can find
-winssl:
+WinSSL:

     ./configure --with-winssl=/home/user/installed/winssl --without-ssl